turmeric

 Health Benefits

-• Could improve heart health by improving cholesterol levels
+• Supports heart health by improving cholesterol levels.

 Storage Tips

-Store turmeric in a cool, dark, and dry place to maintain its potency.
+Store turmeric in a cool, dark, and dry place to preserve its flavor and potency.
 Ground turmeric should be kept in an airtight container away from direct sunlight and heat.
-Fresh turmeric root can be stored in the refrigerator for up to two weeks wrapped in a paper towel inside a plastic bag.
-For longer storage, freeze the turmeric root whole or grated.
+Fresh turmeric root can be stored in the refrigerator for up to two weeks.
+You can also freeze fresh turmeric root for longer storage; wrap it tightly in plastic wrap or place it in a freezer bag.

 Background Squiggy